 When adversity strikes, it’s important to get very clear about your priorities.
 Your life has after all suddenly taken a turn in an unexpected direction.
 In order to get things back on track, you may very well need to re-prioritize a few things.

 Continuing down the same path with the same priorities, commitments, goals, and responsibilities, probably won’t get you out of this mess.
 You may very well need to make some very difficult sacrifices and choices.
 You might even need to let go of things that you’re not comfortable letting go of.
 But sometimes we have to do certain things that we don’t like in the short-term in order to achieve our long-term goals and objectives.
 What are those things for you?

 Set Very Clear Boundaries

 As difficult as adversity is to deal with, it’s important that you don’t allow it to affect other important areas of your life such as your family, career, health, and relationships.
 Likewise, don’t put the rest of your life on hold just because something didn’t work out in one area of your life.

 Choose instead to isolate that one area of your life and then set clear boundaries to ensure that it doesn’t impact other aspects of your life in a negative way.

 When dealing with adversity, one of the very first things that slide is our health.
 For most people, health just doesn’t seem to matter when we are trying to cope with the difficulties of life.
 However, your health should matter because it is the source of your energy and vitality that will help drive you forward through this difficult period of your life.

 With this in mind, take special care of your health.
-Exercise regularly, eat healthy, get enough sleep, rest and recuperation.
+Exercise regularly, eat healthily, get enough sleep, rest and recuperation.
 And above all else, don’t indulge in addictions as a coping mechanism for dealing with difficult emotions.
-Instead use exercise as a means for relieving stress.
+Instead, use exercise as a means for relieving stress.

 Connect with Positive People